rustwasm/wasm-bindgen/DESIGN.md

 Another curious aspect of this generated module is the `__wbindgen_object_drop_ref` function.
 This is one that's actually imported from wasm rather than used in this module!
-This function is used to signal the end of the lifetime of a `JsObject` in Rust, or in other words when it goes out of scope.
+This function is used to signal the end of the lifetime of a `JsValue` in Rust, or in other words when it goes out of scope.
 Otherwise though this function is largely just a general "slab free" implementation.